Motivic obstruction to rationality of a general cubic hypersurface in $\mathbb P^5$: Introduction

 \end{itemize}

-Part I is organized as follows.
-The next Section 2 is written merely for the those readers who feel uncomfortable with Chow groups, pure motives and the Chow-K\"unneth decompositions.
-Section 3 is devoted to the notion of essential decomposability, and we briefly discuss the essential indecomposability of the motives of products of elliptic curves with complex multiplication and $K3$-surfaces.
-In Section 4 we prove Theorem A, which leads to an explicit example of a transcendental motive which decompose rationally but not integrally, considered in Section 5.
-Finally, in Section 6, we show how motivic finite-dimensionality and integral indecomposability of the transcendental motive of a smooth projective surface over $\CC $ implies the non-rationality of a very general cubic in $\PR ^5$.
+We believe that integrally essentially indecomposable motives are 'motivic atoms' whose enriched Hodge realizations are the Hodge atoms in \cite{KKPYY}.

+In the last section we discuss what kind of arithmetic phenomena can cause integral essential indecomposability of motives in characteristic $p>0$, and how to use it in order to approach the motivic indecomposability conjecture above.

-{\sc Acknowledgements.} I am grateful to Alexander Kuznetsov and Mingmin Shen for pointing out the necessity of taking into account all smooth projective surfaces in the assumptions of Theorem B (not only surfaces in $\PR ^4$).
-Also I am grateful to the inhabitants of Grumbinenty village in Belarus for their warm hospitality, where the main ideas of this project were thought out in the summer 2015, and to Alexander Tikhomirov for the encouraging interest and inspiring conversations on Skype.
-Finally, the author is grateful to the Center for Geometry and Physics at the Institute for Basic Science in Pohang (South Korea), where the first version of this paper was written in December 2015.
+{\sc Acknowledgements.} I am grateful to Alexander Kuznetsov, Mingmin Shen and Alexander Tikhomirov for useful discussions.
+I am also grateful to the Center for Geometry and Physics at the Institute for Basic Science in Pohang (South Korea), where the first version of this paper was written long ago, and to the organizers of the VII Escuela IMCA conference in Algebraic Geometry (September 2019) where I reported Theorem B for the first time.